CP-TSAI/NTUST-Computer-Vision/README.md

 # Computer-Vision
-- Programming work for "2017 Computer Vision and Application" at NTUST
+- Programming project for the course "Computer Vision and Application" at NTUST, 2017
-- C++/OpenCV on Visual Studio 2015
+- Implemented by C++/OpenCV/Eigen on Visual Studio 2015